Eshwardvp/Terraform-Scripts/README.md

        Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

-The first step is, we need to configure aws
+The first step is, we need to configure aws aws configure

+ create a user with ec2full access policy and get the aws accesskey & secretaccess id

+you can cross check whether it is configured or not by  executing the below command

+aws s3 ls